 - Demonstration of Aids – there is equipment available that can help you with daily living, for example – with tasks in the kitchen; talking, clear faced clocks/watches, and writing aids

 - Low Vision Aids – aids such as magnifiers and Closed Circuit TVs for reading etc

 - Communication Aids and Training – we can help you to extend the communication skills you already have and advise on aids such as large button telephones and high visibility pens

 - Talking Books and Newspapers – we can arrange for these to be delivered to you

 - Loan of Equipment – certain items of equipment can be loaned free of charge, e.g. Specialist daily living equipment; Radio/Cassette/CD players

 - Financial Benefits – we can advise you about relevant benefits, and how to apply.
 The R.N.I.B.
-(Royal National Institute of Blind People) work in partnership with Ceredigion Social Services to provide a welfare benefits service to blind and partially sighted people in Ceredigion
+(Royal National Institute of Blind People) also have a national helpline that can provide advice - Telephone 0303 1239999

 - Registering as Sight Impaired and Severely Sight Impaired – If you have not been registered as Partially Sighted or Blind, but you are worried about your sight, you should discuss this with your eye Specialist or GP

-We have an Independent Living Centre based in the middle of the county (Felinfach), containing a Sensory Resource Centre where there is a display of a wide range of helpful equipment for sight and hearing loss.
+We have an Independent Living Centre based in the middle of the county (Felinfach), containing a Sensory Resource Centre where there is a display of a wide range of helpful equipment for sight.
 The Centre is used to provide training in the use of this equipment and as a base for any rehabilitation services and advice and training for anyone involved with visual impaired people either personally or professionally.

 To arrange an appointment at the Sensory Resource Centre, please contact Porth Gofal on 01545 574000.